alexdhaynes/text-mask-svg-animation/README.md

 The simple solution is to use the `background-clip` CSS property.
 ✅ Text is accessible
+✅ Text is dynamic
 ⚠️ Supported in modern browsers; but, no IE support.
 ✅ Robust animation
+❌ Not getting the desired "letter window" effect

 ```
 .letter {